Press for Sensation Blues

 For McKinley Robinson, the protagonist in Bennett Kelly’s debut novel Sensation Blues, a newfound love of music — specifically his hometown of Clarksdale, Mississippi’s chief export, blues music — takes him from being a teenager adrift, living in his overachieving older brother’s shadow, to studying guitar in a cemetery in the middle of the night, obsessively listening to Son House and Muddy Waters, busking on street corners to save for a guitar amp, cutting class to dip his toes in the Memphis scene.
 Released this fall, the novel follows McKinley’s journey of music-discovery and self-discovery in the birthplace of the blues.

-Review: Blending Fiction with Blues History, Jersey Shore Jazz & Blues Foundation - December 2024
+Read: Blending Fiction with Blues History, by Tom Baldino for the Jersey Shore Jazz & Blues Foundation - December 2024

 "Bennett Kelly is an award-winning music journalist from New Jersey who has written a novel that weaves the story of a fictional contemporary Clarksdale, Mississippi family, with the rich tapestry of the giants of the blues.